Minenash/Enchanced-Attack-Indicator/README.md

 # Enhanced Attack Indicator

-Enhanced Attack Indicator is a **Fabric** mod for Minecraft 1.16.x-1.20 that shows the attack indicator progress on more actions.
+Enhanced Attack Indicator is a **Fabric** and [**NeoForge**](https://github.com/Minenash/Enhanced-Attack-Indicator-Forge) mod for Minecraft 1.16.x-1.20 that shows the attack indicator progress on more actions.

 Added Actions:
 * Breaking blocks